-How successful a credit union is at earning money has an effect on its safety and soundness.
-A credit union can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, likely making the credit union more resilient in tough times.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+How successful a credit union is at earning money affects its safety and soundness.
+A credit union can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, likely making the credit union more resilient in tough times.
+Credit unions that are losing money, however, are less able to do those things.

-TIMES had an earnings ratio of 7.00 percent in our test, higher than the average for all credit unions, a sign that it's running ahead of its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's outperforming its peers in this area.